groue/GRMustache/Guides/view_model_vs_kvc.md

 Is is so bad?

-- "It could be made acceptable through explanation and documentation.
-NSDictionary, NSArray are examples of classes that have funny implementations of `valueForKey:`."

-    Yes, but NSDictionary and NSArray are used everyday.
-Mustache templates are not.

-    I can't expect users to find, read, learn and remember the funny rules of ViewModels regarding KVC.
-I can't expect users to blame themselves when their program has a bug because of an object such as `innerContext` above exhibits its funny behavior.
-For them it would just be a bug in GRMustache.

 - "The code above, that exhibits the inconsistency between `innerContext.name` and `[innerContext valueForKey:@"name"]`, is rather contrieved.
 No library user would ever find himself in such a situation.
 It just looks that you complain about a bug in the internal guts of your library.
 Who cares, as long as everyday code just works?"

     Yes, the `contextByAddingObject:` method that derives new contexts and is able to generate funny objects is not used very often.

     But it is in the API for a reason.
 You'll see it in the [Collection Indexes Sample Code](sample_code/indexes.md).
 "Rare" does not mean "contrieved".
 Some users will get funny objects such as `innerContext` above.
 Among them, some users will get bitten by the inconsistency.

+- "OK.
+But it could be made acceptable through explanation and documentation.
+NSDictionary, NSArray are examples of classes that have funny implementations of `valueForKey:`."

+    Yes, but NSDictionary and NSArray are used everyday.
+Mustache templates are not.

+    I can't expect users to find, read, learn and remember the funny rules of ViewModels regarding KVC.
+I can't expect users to blame themselves when their program has a bug because of an object such as `innerContext` above exhibits its funny behavior.
+For them it would just be a bug in GRMustache.

 That's why the hypothetic case C was ditched for good, and why GRMustache does not override `valueForKey:`, and exposes `valueForMustacheKey:` instead.